 Photo Credit: 10 Cases, http://10cases.co.uk

-This little bar located in Covent Garden is the perfect example of a French bistrot, featuring 10 wooden chairs and tables (so it might be wise to reserve in advance) that spill out on to the pavement.
+Looking for intimate wine bars in London?
+This little place located in Covent Garden is the perfect example of just that.
+It's a French bistrot featuring 10 wooden chairs and tables (so it might be wise to reserve in advance) that spill out on to the pavement.
 The list of 20 wines (10 whites and 10 reds) they have to choose from is ever-changing, as this place orders 10 cases at a time, and once they run out, they order something different.
 If you want to experience wines from far and wide, 10 cases is the place to go.
 A meal for two including wine and service will set you back £90.
 To book, you can call 020 7836 6801 or reserve a table via their website.